-Planning Division decision to grant the TUP ignores County Code, and staff did not provide written notice or conditions of approval for the permit granted.
+Planning Division decision to grant the TUP ignores the County Code and inappropriately favors the applicant; and staff did not provide written notice or conditions of approval for the permit granted.

 Staff Response:

 In compliance with the Development Code [§ 84.25.060(a)], a TUP may be issued for the interim operation of any use requiring a CUP for a period of time not to exceed 12 months, provided the TUP does not authorize the construction or establishment of new permanent structures and the review authority makes the findings required for approval of a CUP in compliance with Chapter 85.06 (Conditional Use Permit/Minor Use Permit).
 The permit may be extended for an additional 12 months, and may be extended multiple times not to exceed a total of 5 years [§ 85.15.080(f)(5)].